Acne returning when coming off the pill

 Moderate acne is characterised by a larger quantity of whiteheads and blackheads, as well as many spots.
 Severe acne is diagnosed if you have lots of large, painful cysts and spots, with or without scarring.

 The NHS recommends that people with moderate or severe acne speak to their GP about treatment.
-Your doctor might prescribe you something topical (applied directly to the skin), like a retinoid or antibiotic, or may suggest you try an oral medication, such as an antibiotic pill or – you guessed it – hormonal contraception.
+Your doctor might prescribe you something topical (applied directly to the skin), like a retinoid or antibiotic, or may suggest you try an oral medication, such as an antibiotic or – you guessed it – hormonal contraception.
 Tell your doctor if you have stopped hormonal contraception for a specific reason or side effect; it may be that they are able to prescribe a method more suited to you that might help with your acne.

 You may be referred on to a dermatologist if your acne is particularly severe.
-This usually happens when your acne is also present on your chest or back, if your acne is significantly painful or distressing, or if you have or are at risk of scarring.
+This usually happens when your acne is also present on your chest or back, if your acne is significantly painful or distressing, or if you have, or are at risk of scarring.

 You can also use the treatments advised for mild acne above, but speak to your doctor before mixing these with anything that has been prescribed to you.
 Do remember that it can take months to start seeing a difference in your skin after beginning an acne treatment.